allegro/allegro.tech/_posts/2019-03-15-why-allegro-ads-chose-typescript.md

 We took the risk and it was the right decision.
 We are currently delighted with TypeScript.
 We gained knowledge how to use it and the technology itself has improved the security of our applications.
 Situations in which casting errors occur are detected already at the coding stage.
-Even in a product aslarge and mature as Allegro Ads, static typing turned out to be achievable and worth investing in.
+Even in a product as large and mature as Allegro Ads, static typing turned out to be achievable and worth investing in.